Feedback Capacity and a Variant of the Kalman Filter with ARMA Gaussian Noises: Explicit Bounds and Feedback Coding Design: Feedback Capacity for ARMA Gaussian Noises

 when $f_{1} + g_{1} \leq 0$, while when $f_{1} + g_{1} > 0$, the feedback capacity is given by the only positive real root of

 Note that it may be verified that when $f_{1} + g_{1} \leq 0$, the positive real root of \eqref{case1} is larger than or equal to that of \eqref{case2}, and vice versa.
 That is to say, the lower bound in Example~\ref{casethree} is indeed tight.
-Accordingly, the recursive coding scheme/algorithm is given by (cf. \eqref{integrate6})
+(It is also worth mentioning that before \cite{kim2010feedback}, lower bounds on feedback capacity for the first-order AR noises and the first-order ARMA noises have been respectively obtained in \cite{butman1969general, butman1976linear} and \cite{yang2007feedback}.
+Meanwhile, see \cite{kim2006feedback, ihara2019feedback} for further discussions on the feedback capacity for the first-order MA noises.)